Stony Head, Tasmania: Geography

 The waters of Bass Strait form the north-western and northern boundaries.

 Public access to the coastal beach areas is possible but inland has a significant risk from unexploded ordnance.
 The public is discouraged from moving further inland and there is a fence built around the most dangerous part of the range with guard patrols during exercises.

+The range includes the location 41°0′0″S 147°0′0″E, one of the points included in the Degree Confluence Project, which aims to visit and photograph all the points with coordinates of Y°0′0″, X°0′0″.
+The project was refused permission to visit this point, because of the danger of unexploded ordnance.

 Road infrastructure

 Route C807 (Beechford Road) passes the locality to the west.
 From there access is provided by an unnamed road.